 - The remaining 64 email addresses were valid by FreshAddress.

 - They were not spam traps, honeypots or email addresses with high complaint rates, but a couple of them could possibly bounce.

 Furthermore, 18 of these emails were approved by FreshAddress for its SafeToSend guarantee (deliverable, safe and accurate).
 Programmatic B2B took additional steps to research more of these contacts to confirm their employment and job functions via company directories and/or LinkedIn, proving them to mirror the pattern of the examples above.

-It is important to note that no B2B email verification service can identify every spam trap, because it is impossible to do so given the volume of recycled emails and ability to create spam traps that mirror valid email addresses.
-FreshAddress does claim that they have processed over 11 billion email addresses through its SafeToSend service, so they are working to prove me wrong.
+It is important to note that no B2B email verification service can identify every spam trap.
+That’s because it is impossible to do so given the volume of recycled emails and ability to create spam traps that mirror valid email addresses.
+FreshAddress does claim that they have processed over 11 billion email addresses through its SafeToSend email validation service, so they are working to prove me wrong.

 Nevertheless, it is clear from this review that FreshAddress has done their homework with continuous improvement since the company was founded by Bill Kaplan 20 years ago.
 Bill was also the leader of the MIT Blackjack Team, featured in the bestseller, “Bringing Down the House,” and the blockbuster movie, “21.”
 His quantitative approach to mastering blackjack, now applied to email address hygiene, is now paying off for top advertisers like AAA, Disney, Honda, Petco, Staples and many more.

 Although spam traps can be the most detrimental to an organization’s IP reputation, consumer privacy and compliance are of greatest importance to your audience.
 Therefore, Programmatic B2B also pulled the list of email contacts flagged for eMPS – the DMA’s Email Preference Service.
 Here are those results: